ayushjain92/SystemDesignCards/README.md

 1. [ConcurrentHashMap](https://itsromiljain.medium.com/curious-case-of-concurrenthashmap-90249632d335)
 2. Distributed Locks
-2. Versioned Writes in db
+2. Versioned/Conditional Writes in db

 If lock causes issues then partition.
 When reddit was getting a lot of upvotes for their trending posts then they partitioned their upvote queries.